 Many paleontologists think that H. erectus is a later and Asian version of H. ergaster; others think they are different.
 In either case, there were at least four species of hominins living around 2 Mya,

-Before considering these groups in detail, it is necessary to take a look at the preceding rise of mammals and at the role of climate in evolution.
+Before considering these groups in detail, it is necessary to consider the preceding rise of mammals and the role of climate in evolution.

 Geology, climate and evolution

 Global temperature is a function of many variables, but there are two main ones: